lsalik2/slkards-temp-guide/README.md

 - Get hit by a weak attack twice in a row.
 - Get hit a with a critical hit.
-- Get hit with a super-effective attack twice in a row.
+- Get hit with a super-effective attack.
 - Hit a weak attack.
 - Hit a critical hit twice in a row.
 - Switch in kard with modifier.